fbpx

 Nearly all treatment options include physical, speech, and occupational therapy.

-Massage as Supplemental Treatment of Parkinson’s Disease
+Massage as Supplemental Treatment for Parkinson's Disease

 Patients with Parkinson’s suffer from progressive stiffness and rigidity of their voluntary muscles.
 When a massage therapist is included in the treatment plan, improvements can be made to range of motion and flexibility.
 Massage also has proven to be valuable in reducing the anxiety and depression that often accompanies the diagnosis.